Market Insight Investment

 The future of New Zealand agribusiness needs to be based on companies being forward-integrated into customer markets.
-In-Market Grants are designed to support businesses and industry groups to gain a deeper understanding of their markets and identify and exploit potential opportunities.
+The Market Insight Investment is designed to support businesses and industry groups to gain a deeper understanding of their markets and customers and identify and exploit potential opportunities.

-In-Market Grants provide an opportunity for applicants to:
+AGMARDT Market Insight Investment's provide an opportunity for any successful Applicants to:

-- Encourage commercial or industry collaboration: Funding is available to enable organisations or industry groups to explore the prospect of developing collaborative relationships that are beneficial to the agribusiness community.
+Establishing Collaborative Relationships:AGMARDT will consider providing funding for businesses or industry groups to enable them to explore the prospect of developing collaborative relationships that are beneficial to the agribusiness community in New Zealand.

-Funding available up to $400,000 (inclusive of GST).
-(There is a requirement that successful Applicants will provide matching cash funding on a dollar for dollar basis).
+AGMARDT Market Insight Investments are available between $50,000 and $400,000 (inclusive of GST).
+There is a requirement that successful Applicants will provide matching cash funding on a dollar for dollar basis.

 Agribusiness Innovation Grants